Trails for Paddling, Hiking, and Biking

 Paved.
 Short connection to Marquette Park Pavilion from east end of Forest Avenue off of Lake Street.
 Oak savannas & views of the Calumet Lagoon.
 Begins adjacent to the former home of famous author Nelson Algren at the end of Forest Avenue near the Calumet lagoon and let’s out next to the Marquette Pavillion in Marquette Park.

 Author Nelson Algren wrote his book “Man with the Golden Arm” here winning the National Book Award for Fiction.
 It was made into a movie starring Frank Sinatra.
+Simone deBeauvoir worked on her manuscript for “the Second Sex”, and internationally famous groundbreaking work of feminist philosophy.

 Paul H. Douglas Trail and ADA loop (Miller Woods)